crobbins215/pdf-merge-split/README.md

 - `outputFilename`: Name for the merged PDF (default: "merged.pdf")
 - `preserveBookmarks`: Retain bookmarks from source PDFs with filename prefixes (default: true)
 - `pageSizeStandardization`: How to handle different page sizes
-  - `KEEP_ORIGINAL`: Maintain original page sizes
+  - `KEEP_ORIGINAL`: Maintain original page sizes (recommended - default)
-  - `USE_LARGEST`: Standardize to the largest page size
+  - `USE_LARGEST`: Standardize to the largest page size ⚠️ May cause content distortion
-  - `USE_FIRST`: Use the first document's page size
+  - `USE_FIRST`: Use the first document's page size ⚠️ May cause content distortion
-  - `A4`: Standardize all pages to A4
+  - `A4`: Standardize all pages to A4 ⚠️ May cause content distortion

 **Output:**
 ```json